samstarling/blog.lawrencejones.dev/_posts/2019-04-19-incremental-measurement.md

 ---

-Most applications consist of a web server which handles live traffic and some sort of worker tier that can process work asynchronously.
+Many web applications consist of a web server which handles live traffic and some sort of background worker tier that can process work asynchronously.
 There's a lot of great advice on how to measure the health of live web traffic, and the community continues to develop tools like Prometheus that can help support this instrumentation.

-But looking past web traffic, our workers are often as- if not more- critical to service health.
+But looking past web traffic, our workers are often as&mdash;if not more&mdash;critical to service health.
 We should care about and measure these too, but there's little guidance about how to do so while avoiding common pitfalls.

 This post explores one of the pitfalls often found when measuring async work, using the example of a production incident where despite having metrics it was